Oral Health Care and Prevention

 Maintain a 45-degree angle with bristles contacting the tooth surface and gumline.
 Gently brush using back, forth, and rolling motion along all of the inner tooth surfaces.

-Tilt brush vertically behind the front teeth.
+Tilt the brush vertically behind the front teeth.
 Make several up & down strokes using the front half of the brush.

 Place the brush against the biting surface of the teeth & use a gentle back & forth scrubbing motion.
 Brush the tongue from back to front to remove odor-producing bacteria.